 Defining an Attractive Nuisance

 Attractive nuisances are a part of the concept of premises liability.
-Premises liability is a part of the law that allows a visitor or guests on a property to Children May Become Injured by Numerous Attractive Nuisances seek compensation from the owner of that property in case of an injury caused by the owner’s negligence.
+Premises liability is a part of the law that allows a visitor or guest on a property to seek compensation from the owner of that property in case of an injury caused by the owner’s negligence.
 Property owners are generally expected to protect visitors from harm with routine maintenance, appropriate safety and security precautions, and either removing or marking hazards for guests to avoid.

 In most cases, premises liability law does not protect trespassers—the visitor must be invited to the property either explicitly, or in cases of business locations, implicitly, by being open to the general public.
 However, the law makes an exception in certain circumstances of trespass involving children.